rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-basics.markdown

 ## Why NoSQL was reinvented

-[NoSQL databases](https://en.wikipedia.org/wiki/NoSQL) ("non-SQL" or "non-relational") are not new, they have existed since the late 1960s and was generously forgotten in favor of relational databases, which was able to deal with data size and load and provide **strong consistency**, **ACID guarantees**, **transactions** and **rich query language**.
+[NoSQL databases](https://en.wikipedia.org/wiki/NoSQL) ("non-SQL" or "non-relational") are not new, they have existed since the late 1960s and was generously forgotten in favor of relational databases, which was able to deal with data size, load and provide **strong consistency**, **ACID guarantees**, **transactions** and **rich query language**.

-These key characteristics of **relational databases** was a direct result of **centralized architecture** and **relational databases** was perfect as [System of Record](https://en.wikipedia.org/wiki/System_of_record).
+These key characteristics of **relational databases** was a direct result of **centralized architecture** and **relational databases** was perfect as a [System of Record](https://en.wikipedia.org/wiki/System_of_record).
 The reverse side of this architectural approach, absence of **horizontal scalability**, wasn't critical, 'cause data size and load was relatively small and **vertical scalability** was enough to deal with.

-Things changed with [Big Data](https://en.wikipedia.org/wiki/Big_data) era, which added new challenges and these challenges was exactly in area of the biggest weakness of relational databases.
-While requirements of a [System of Record](https://en.wikipedia.org/wiki/System_of_record) is widely known, let’s highlight key challenges of [Big Data](https://en.wikipedia.org/wiki/Big_data) area:
+Things was changed with [Big Data](https://en.wikipedia.org/wiki/Big_data) era, which added new challenges and these challenges was exactly in area of the biggest weakness of relational databases.
+While requirements to a [System of Record](https://en.wikipedia.org/wiki/System_of_record) is widely known, let’s highlight key challenges of [Big Data](https://en.wikipedia.org/wiki/Big_data) area:

-* **Velocity** - query/updates are exceptionally fast or large
+* **Velocity** - query/update requests are exceptionally fast or large

 * **Volume** - store a massive amount of data at rest

-* **Variety** - The structure of records varies dramatically
+* **Variety** - structure of records varies dramatically

 **Centralized architecture** of **relational databases** become serious restriction to deal with BigData challenges.